-- We should have brough more cash for his meals (which annoyingly you’ll find out, your support person’s meals aren’t covered)
+- We should have brought more cash for his meals (A support person’s meals are often not covered)

-- I wish I’d have brought my hand pump in advance.
+- I wish I’d have bought my hand pump in advance.

-- I wish I’d thought to bring formula, just in case.
+- I wish I’d thought to bring formula, as a backup.

 - I wish I wouldn’t have been so hard on myself to do things a certain way.